 When you take your cake out of the oven, poke holes all over the top of the cake using the back of a wooden spoon, or even a straw or large wooden skewer would work well.
 Make sure the holes are a good size but not HUGE.
 I would suggest a 1/4-inch to 1/2-inch or so.

 While your cake is cooling, prepare the cannoli filling for the top.
+(If you’d rather frosting, you could skip all of this and just use my popular Cannoli Frosting recipe.)

 Start by mixing together the ricotta cheese and mascarpone together in a bowl with an electric mixer.
 Few notes about the cheeses.
 PLEASE use full-fat cheeses, make sure the cheeses are thick and are not “runny”, and drain the ricotta if in doubt.
 Ricotta brands can vary A LOT.